-Fund Our Future is a grassroots campaign with the goal of passing legislation to increase state funding for public education by more than $1.5 billion a year — more than $1 billion for public schools and more than $500 million for public higher education.
+Fund Our Future is a grassroots campaign with the goal of passing legislation to increase state funding for public education by $1.5 billion a year for public schools and $600 million for public higher education.

 Students, parents, educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we’ve proposed legislation to Fund Our Future and are demanding action from our lawmakers for fair and equitable public education for every student in the Commonwealth from Pre-K through College.

-The Promise Act would change the funding formula to more accurately reflect the districts with the greatest need and the fewest resources.
+The Student Opportunity Act would change the funding formula to more accurately reflect the true cost of public education, with most of the new funding going to districts with the greatest needs.